kellpossible/rustynotes/README.md

 ### Version 0.1

- + [ ] Simple HTTP GET and POST interface with Sqlite backend using rusqlite or diesel and actix-web.
+ + [ ] Simple HTTP GET and POST interface

 ### Version 0.2

+ + [ ] Markdown export (export all as a zip of markdown documents), and markdown sync.
+Use Markdown documents instead of the database for storing the Markdown, and have the ability to sync to changes to these documents.
+This means you can edit and view your notes on your file system, and synchronise them with backup systems like dropbox, google drive, git, etc.
+ + [ ] Other data/index exported as plain text json

+### Version 0.3

  + [ ] Improve the user interface using some of the nice javascript libraries for laying out cards like google keep
  + [ ] Password protection.

  + https://github.com/desandro/masonry

-### Version 0.3

- + [ ] Markdown export (export all as a zip of markdown documents), and markdown sync.
-Use Markdown documents instead of the database for storing the Markdown, and have the ability to sync to changes to these documents.
-This means you can edit and view your notes on your file system, and synchronise them with backup systems like dropbox, google drive, git, etc.

-### Version 0.4
+### Version ?

  + [ ] Implement WEBASSEMBLY IndexedDB and ServiceWorker with yew.